+Have you even tried or heard of the coveted Flat Twist Out?
+One of the most questions I hear from newbies is styling natural hair.
 Styling natural hair can be challenging for some women but it really doesn’t have to be.
-I always suggest checking out videos on YouTube for styling ideas and tutorials.
+I know there are women who want to transition but worry about how to care for their hair and what styles they can rock when transitioning.
 Even if you are not a hair-styling diva, you can learn how to create even them most complicated styles you see and love.
 One of my favorites styles for transitioners is the flat twist out or flat twist and curl.

-Similar to cornrows, flat twists lying flat against the scalp.
-Very similar to regular twist outs but there is more definition at the roots, more elongation on the hair (due to more tension creating the hairstyle) and it is more technical than a regular twistout.
+Similar to cornrows, flat twists lie flat against the scalp.
+They are similar to regular twist outs but there is more definition at the roots, more elongation on the hair (due to more tension creating the hairstyle) and it is more technical than a regular twistout.
+A flat twist out often lasts longer than a regular one.
 Don’t know how to flat twist?
-Here’s how you do it.
+Here’s how you do it:

-Flat twists are not as difficult as creating cornrows and they use two strands of hair instead of three.
+Creating flat twists for a flat twist out are not as difficult as creating cornrows and they use two strands of hair instead of three.
 Hair needs to be fully detangled, and they are best done on fully stretched hair (if you have 4C hair) or can be done on freshly washed hair.
 Trying both methods to determine which works best for you will be the determining factors on which method to use.
 Hair is placed into cornrowed sections but flat twist instead of braiding and for better definition, coil the individual strands before twisting them around one another.

-Make sure hair is smooth before twisting and for even better definition and lasting style, roll ends with perm rods.
+Make sure hair is smooth before twisting and creating a flat twist out and for even better definition and lasting style, roll ends with perm rods.
 Flat twists is the perfect style to rock when transitioning, because it lasts a long time, curls are well defined and it is a protective style that mimics one curl pattern instead of your two or maybe even three!

 Flat twist on freshly washed 3-4 Month Transitioning Hair